Day 68 - 7th May 2019

 Mike and his wife Jenny arrived 2 days ago to Cambodia.
 We had dinner with them along with Jon, Madie, Hayden (Madie’s husband)' Sauvan and his wife at Geethas restaurant.
 Geetha is owns and runs a Sri Lankan restaurant as well as being a nurse in a private clinic.
 She is one of Mike and Jon’s close friends and she is absolutely lovely.

 It was great seeing everyone especially Mike, as without him, I would not currently be here writing my experience.
 I met mike approximately 4 years ago as a medical student undertaking my GP placement in Hastings.
 I thank him for being one of many who kindled my love for General Practice, he also spoke to me about TLC.
-I told him I was interested and would let him know once I became a doctor.
+I told him I was interested and would let him know once I had become a doctor.
 And the rest is history.

 Day 73 - 12th May 2019